On This Page

 In other words, this account in Acts does not give us the excuse for the modern, highly abbreviated, version of the Gospel which, by itself, is no Gospel at all.
 (PLACE IN TEXT)

 What would it be like to never have to worry about the safety of our children, and never have to lock the doors to our homes or cars.
 A young woman could walk home in the late evening and know she would get there safely.
 Pornography would not exist.
 There would have been no Enron and no Watergate.
 What would it be like if politicians and used car salesmen told nothing but the truth?
 Children would be raised in the security of two parents who are committed to one another.
 While there is little doubt that some crimes arise out of need and desperation, the vast amounts of funds we would save on our police force, judiciary, armed forces, jails and related organizations would ensure that no one would be in want.
 Are we getting the picture yet?

 Perhaps the Bible has a point after all.

 God made it simple.
 He set the standard...
 He said 'No sin'.
 Think of it this way as pastor Greg Koukl put it,

-lies etc.) the total number of sins, added up over your lifetime, would be 21,600.
+If you sinned just once a day, for 60 years (Not necessarily rape and murder, but the so called smaller sins... lust, envy, greed etc.) the total number of sins, added up over your lifetime, would be 21,900.
 Do you seriously think any judge would let you off the hook with that kind of rap sheet?